swiftlang/swift-package-manager/Documentation/PackageManagerCommunityProposal.md

 Problems can be recursively decomposed into subproblems, such that any problem can be understood in terms of small, clearly defined tasks.
-Likewise, code can be organized into individuals components, such that each one is responsible for a particular piece of functionality.
+Likewise, code can be organized into individual components, such that each one is responsible for a particular piece of functionality.

 No problem should ever have to be solved twice.